MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 You're almost there.
 Now you can test the web app.

-1. Wait 10 minutes or so for the authentication settings to take effect.
+1. If you changed settings, wait 10 minutes or so for the authentication settings to take effect.
-1. Return to the browser tab containing the chat playground page in Azure AI Foundry portal.
+1. Return to the browser tab containing the chat playground page in the Azure AI Foundry portal.
 1. Select **Launch** to launch the deployed web app.
 If prompted, accept the permissions request.

-    *If the authentication settings haven't yet taken effect, close the browser tab for your web app and return to the chat playground in Azure AI Foundry portal.
+    *If the authentication settings haven't yet taken effect, close the browser tab for your web app and return to the chat playground in the Azure AI Foundry portal.
 Then wait a little longer and try again.*

 1. In your web app, you can ask the same question as before ("How much are the TrailWalker hiking shoes"), and this time it uses information from your data to construct the response.
 You can expand the **reference** button to see the data that was used.